pavliuko/about/index.md

 title: Oleksandr Pavliuk
 ---

-I'm Oleksandr, a software engineer from Kyiv, Ukraine.
+I'm Oleksandr, a software engineer, from Kyiv, Ukraine.
 I'm currently a senior software engineer at [CoreWillSoft](https://corewillsoft.com/), we are building an amazing product for physical security.

 ### Follow me on